 - Be open-minded.
 You can carry your opinions with you, but share them sensitively.
 You are not always right – not even close.

 - Buy locally.
 The closer to the producer you buy, the more likely local people will benefit.

-- Make sure your tourist dollars aren’t just making multinationals rich.
-Engage in pro-poor-tourism and help keep money in the local community, where it can fight poverty.
+- Make sure your tour operator and tourist dollars aren’t just making multinationals rich.
+Engage in pro-poor-tourism and help keep money in local communities, where it can fight poverty.